 Pre-req: EECE.2160 ECE Application Programming, and EECE 2650 Logic Design.

-Covers advanced foundations and principles of robotic manipulation; includes the study of advanced robot motion planning, task level programming and architectures for building perception and systems for intelligent robots.
-Topics include computational models of objects and motion, the mechanics of robotic manipulators, the structure of manipulator control systems, planning and programming of robot actions, autonomous robot navigation and obstacle avoidance.
+This course covers advanced foundations and principles of robotic motion and manipulation including the study of robot motion planning, task level programming and architectures for building perception and control systems for intelligent robots.
+Topics include computational models of objects and motion, the mechanics of robotic manipulators, the structure of manipulator control systems, planning of robot actions, autonomous robot navigation and obstacle avoidance.
 This is a project-focused course with the goal of providing students with hands-on experience deploying real-world systems.

 Covers the components, design, implementation, and internal operations of computer operating systems.
 Topics include basic structure of operating systems, Kernel, user interface, I/O device management, device drivers, process environment, concurrent processes and synchronization, inter-process communication, process scheduling, memory management, deadlock management and resolution, and file system structures. laboratories include examples of components design of a real operating systems.